Endpoint Agents

 Network Access - This feature records the performance of the Endpoint's physical wired or wireless connections, gateways, VPNs, proxies, and DNS servers.

 You have full control of when and under what conditions the tests run.
-For example, a Scheduled Test deployed to a laptop can be switched on or off as it (the laptop) transits through different locations, wireless and wired networks, VPNs and proxies.
+For example, a Scheduled Test deployed to a laptop can be switched on or off as it (the laptop) transits through different locations, wireless and wired networks, VPNs, and proxies.
 Similarly, the Real User Test recordings will only occur when the Endpoint Agent is on a specified network and also limited by configured target domains.

-All the collected data and metrics are displayed in one intuitive Endpoint Agent > Views page.
+All the collected data and metrics are displayed in one intuitive Endpoint Experience > Views page.
 The Views page separates Scheduled Tests, Dynamic Tests, Real User Tests, and Network Access data by layers and the interactive timeline presents performance data that can be used to rapidly search through historical data.
 An example of the Views page, the interactive timeline, layers, metrics, and filters can be seen in Figure 2 below.
 With your Endpoint Agent data, you can create proactive alerts, email, and create highly customizable dashboards.
 All Endpoint Agent data is available via our API.

 There are two types of Endpoint Agents: Endpoint Agent and Endpoint Agent Pulse.
 The key difference between the two is that Endpoint Agent Pulse does not include the real user test feature.
 Throughout this article and the subsequent articles, all topics discussed apply to both products unless explicitly mentioned.